-Ultra high efficiency units are available with an optional direct drive blower or belt drive blower equipped with an optional supply air inverter.
+Ultra high efficiency units are available with an optional direct drive blower or belt drive blower equipped with an optional supply air inverter (variable frequency drive or VFD).
 High efficiency units are available with a belt drive blower equipped with an optional supply air inverter.
 The blower will operate at lower speeds when demand is low and increase to higher speeds when demand is high.
 Refer to Inverter and Direct Drive Start-Up section.